laurafdeza/dpbe_l2_pre_registration/README.md

 ### Statistical models (required)

-Responses to the two-alternative forced choice test will be analyzed.
-Since data is categorical (ba - pa), the hierarquical models will be fit with a binomial distribution using the logit link function, using _R_ (R Core Team, 2018) and the package 'lmer4'.
+Responses to the two-alternative forced-choice test will be analyzed.
+Since data is categorical (ba - pa), hierarquical models will be fit with a binomial distribution using the logit link function, using R (R Core Team, 2018) and the package 'lmer4'.
 We will include participant as a random effect.
 Mode and proficiency will be fixed factors.
 Finally, the criterion will be response to the VOT continuum.

 ### Inference criteria (optional)

 We will use p-values as indicators of main effects or interactions.
 The alpha level will be set at 0.05.
-We will also assess the gooness-of-fit for the models with marginal _R^2^_ ( _R^2^_ m, without mixed effects) and conditional _R^2^_ ( _R^2^_ c, with mixed effects).
+We will also assess the goodness-of-fit for the models with marginal R^2 ( R^2 m, without mixed effects) and conditional R^2 ( R^2 c, with mixed effects).

 ### Data exclusion (optional)